 (b) the whole or part of its furnishings, fittings and equipment;

-for the provision of which, expenditure by the Senate is authorized under this Act by the Treasurer;
+for the provision of which, expenditure by the Senate is authorised under this Act by the Treasurer;

-“interest” means interest at the rate for the time being applicable according to the provisions of section six of this Act;
+interest means interest at the rate for the time being applicable according to the provisions of section 6;

-“investments” means investments in which trust funds are invested but does not include land or buildings in which trust funds are invested;
+investments means investments in which trust funds are invested but does not include land or buildings in which trust funds are invested;

-“Senate” means the governing authority of the University, acting for and on behalf of the University;
+Senate means the governing authority of the University, acting for and on behalf of the University;

-“specified sum” means a sum of one hundred thousand pounds;
+specified sum means a sum of ₤100 000;

-“Treasurer” means the Treasurer of the State acting for and on behalf of the State;
+Treasurer means the Treasurer of the State acting for and on behalf of the State;

-“trust funds” means trust funds of the University;
+trust funds means trust funds of the University;

-“University” means the body corporate constituted as The University of Western Australia by the University of Western Australia Act 1911-1947.
+University means the body corporate constituted as The University of Western Australia by the University of Western Australia Act 1911.

-3. Authorization by Treasurer of expenditure
+3. Authorisation by Treasurer of expenditure

-(1) From time to time at the request of the Senate the Treasurer may authorize the Senate to spend money mentioned in section four of this Act on the provision of a building or buildings on land described by subsection (2) of section two of the University of Western Australia Act Amendment Act 1929 as the University site at Crawley.
+(1) From time to time at the request of the Senate the Treasurer may authorise the Senate to spend money mentioned in section 4 of this Act on the provision of a building or buildings on land described by section 2(2) of the University of Western Australia Act Amendment Act 1929 as the University site at Crawley.

-(2) The total of the sums of money which the Treasurer may so authorize the Senate to spend is irrespective of interest, the specified sum.
+(2) The total of the sums of money which the Treasurer may so authorise the Senate to spend is irrespective of interest, the specified sum.

 4. Means by which money may be raised

-The Senate may raise money it is so authorized to spend,
+The Senate may raise money it is so authorised to spend —

 (a) by borrowing the whole or part of the money on the security of trust funds and investments;